-90 minutes of instruction followed by Q&A moderated by Dr. Pam Crooke
+90 minutes of instruction followed by previously recorded Q&A moderated by Dr. Pam Crooke

 - 5 critical life skills tied to social emotional learning and organized thinking for tweens, teens, and young adults